 You want your body to burn fat, not muscle, obviously.
 It’s not really about calories, as many diets and so-called fitness gurus try to make you believe.
 Calories are only a means of measuring food energy.
 Yes, if you want to lose weight, you must take in less calories than you consume, yet there’s so much more to it than that.

 The biggest secret to weight loss isn’t running 10 miles every day, starving yourself or even avoiding some of your favorite carbs, believe it or not.
 In fact, if you’re going to lose weight properly, it’s actually important that you do eat some of your favorite foods!

 I know that sounds crazy, too – but it’s absolutely true, and I can prove it to you!
 If you know how to use your body’s natural processes to your advantage, it’s entirely possible to lose 10, 20 or even 30+ pounds in a single month without starvation diets, gut wrenching cardio, ridiculous workouts and eating anything gross!

 So how do we get rid of belly fat then?

 Eat the Right Foods at the Right Time

-Eating the right amount of salt is just one critical component in your weight loss journey.
+If you’ve lost weight but still have a belly eating the right amount of salt is just one critical component in your weight loss journey.
 We’ve established that not eating sugar and keeping the salt would make you lose belly fat.
 Problem solved!
 I’ll accept my Nobel prize now.

 Oh wait there’s just one problem.
 Not eating sugar and/or eating too much salt will kill you.
 The real way to get a flat tummy is to eat the right foods at the right times and doing the right exercises.
 In the full guide it is explained in perfect detail the right foods to eat, when to eat them, and the minimum amount of exercise to lose the optimal amount of weight fast.
 Here’s a coupon to save 50% on the full guide.